Radiator change on Austin Mini

 Op 15

-The silent blocks are flexible.
+The grommets are flexible.
 They are easily positioned by hand.

 Op 16

-Change the 2 radiator overflow hose clips (ARA951).
+Change the 2 radiator overflow hose clips (ARA951) on the radiator cowling.

 They are easily removed by hand or with a small screwdriver and fitted by pressing with your thumb.